aiqingli/SpringBootJwtAuthentication/README.md

-This project demonstrates how to use JWT to protect REST API
+This project demonstrates how to use JWT to protect REST API.
+JJWT is a Java library for creating and verifying JSON Web Tokens (JWTs) and JSON Web Keys (JWKs).

 To Verify:
 1. Run SpringSecurityJwtApplication